|

 Ofcom boss Sharon White has urged the BBC to lead the way on diversity in a talk at the Westminster Media Forum.
 She spoke as the TV censor published revised guidance for broadcasters on promoting equal employment.
 White told the forum

-in-depth review to understand how well the corporation represents and portrays all members of society.
-She said: We will be looking at the range and portrayal of people on screen (and) on air, including in
+review to understand how well the corporation represents and portrays all members of society.
+She said: We will be looking at the range and portrayal of people on screen (and) on air, including in popular peak-time

 Ofcom is requiring the BBC to implement a new Commissioning Code of Practice for diversity, covering both on-screen portrayal and casting, as well as workforce diversity. |